nima-siboni/communicative-MARL-v1/README.md

 <img src="./statics/network-during-exec.png" width="80%">

-# Cons and Pros / Further tests
+## Cons and Pros / Further tests

 To be filled.

+## How to use

+To be filled in details, but the short version is:

+Run ```learn-and-experience.py``` for the agents to learn, and ```simulate.py``` to run simulations for the random, the greedy, and trained agents!
+Both of the scripts are well-commented.

 ## References